 Most people overlook attorneys when handling car accident-related issues until things get out of hand.
-Avoid this by contacting an attorney early.
-You should not sign any statement with an insurance company or any other party without the guidance of your attorney.
+Avoid this by contacting an accident lawyer early.
+You should not sign any statement with an insurance company or any other party without the guidance of your accident attorney.
 Learn from him or her how to protect your rights.

 Our attorneys work in the following areas: